rusq/xls2sheets/README.md

 Purpose: Import Microsoft Excel files from arbitrary location to Google Sheets workbook.

+## Features ##

+* Many-to-One: Multiple Source spreadsheets can be combined into one Google Sheets Document;
+* One-to-Many: One source file can be split into several different Google Sheets Documents;
+* Allows to specify the Range within the source to copy and a target worksheet, i.e. copy "Rates!A1:H20" from source to "Rates" worksheet in target GS document;
+* Copy multiple worsheets (or ranges) to multiple target worksheets, i.e.:
+  * Range "Rates!A1:H12" in source file to "Rates2019" worksheet in target;
+  * Range "Rates!A13:H24" in source file to "Rates2020 worksheet in target;

+Supported Sources:

+  * Microsoft Excel files (xls and xlsx files) on local disk or remote web site;
+  * Google Sheets spreadsheet.

+Supported Targets:

+  * Google Sheets spreadsheet.

 ### Quick install ###
 If you have **Go** installed, run the following: